hobbitalastair/feedutils/notes.md

 Known feeds are stored as subdirectories of `~/.config/feeds`, using the format `~/.config/feeds/name`.
-This contains a `fetch` executable, `open` executable, a `cache` executable, an `unread` directory, and a `read` directory.
+This contains a `fetch` executable, `open` executable, a `cache` executable, and an `entry` directory.
-The `read` and `unread` directories contain a bunch of files each corresponding to a feed entry, where the filename is the normalized id of the entry, and the contents of the file is piped to the `open` executable to load the corresponding entry.
+The `entry` directory contains a bunch of files each corresponding to a feed entry, where the filename is the normalized id of the entry, and the contents of the file is piped to the `open` executable to load the corresponding entry.
 The `fetch` executable is expected to output a feed file, which can be processed and compared with the existing `feed` file to generate new unread entries and remove `read` entries that are no longer in the feed.

-`feed-read` would iterate through all of the subdirectories of `~/.config/feeds/` and execute the `open` program for each entry in the `unread` directory, waiting for the `open` program to finish before continuing.
+`feed-read` would iterate through all of the subdirectories of `~/.config/feeds/` and execute the `open` program for each unread entry, waiting for the `open` program to finish before continuing.
-If the `open` program exits with status 0, then the entry is moved from the `unread` directory to the `read` directory.
+If the `open` program exits with status 0, then the entry is marked as read by creating a `read` file in the entries directory.

 `feed-update` would iterate through all of the subdirectories of `~/.config/feeds/`.
 For each feed directory, it would execute the `fetch` executable, storing the output in a `feed.XXXX` temporary file.
-Then the old `feed` and the new `feed.XXXX` files would be compared, and the new entries extracted into the `unread` directory.
-Also, any entries in the `read` directory which aren't in the new feed should be removed.
+Then the old `feed` and the new `feed.XXXX` files would be compared, and the new entries extracted into the `entry` directory.
+Also, any read entries which aren't in the new feed should be removed.
 For each new entry, it would also run the `cache` executable with the new entry as input.
 Finally, the `feed.XXXX` file would be moved over the top of the old `feed` file.
 Some care is required here to deal with multiple update operations happening at once, a broken new feed file, and other forms of operations failing, to avoid littering the directories with broken or irrelevant files, creating files with